Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Introduction

 \section{Introduction}

-Federated learning (FL) has emerged as a popular distributed machine learning paradigm, facilitating collaborative model training among sets of clients through periodic aggregations of local models by a server~\citep{McMahan2017CommunicationEfficientLO, Konecn2016FederatedLS}.
-In recent years, significant research attention has been given to various components of the FL process, such as defining appropriate aggregation schemes~\citep{Ji2019LearningPN, Wang2020FederatedLW} and improved local training techniques~\citep{Reddi2021AdaptiveFO, Sahu2018FederatedOI}.
-One aspect that remains understudied, however, is the impact of \textit{model initialization} in FL: most work in FL has initialized client models using random weights, rather than aiming to start from well pre-trained models.
-Pre-training has already been well-studied in centralized AI/ML, e.g., through the practice of transfer learning in natural language processing~\citep{Radford2019LanguageMA, Devlin2019BERTPO} and computer vision~\citep{Dosovitskiy2020AnII}, where existing models are adapted to new tasks.
-In this work, we consider the question of how to develop an effective pre-training strategy tailored to downstream FL tasks.
+Federated learning (FL) has gained prominence as a distributed machine learning framework, enabling collaborative training among clients by periodic aggregations of local models on a server~\citep{McMahan2017CommunicationEfficientLO, Konecn2016FederatedLS}.
+Recent research has extensively explored various aspects of FL, such as aggregation schemes~\citep{Ji2019LearningPN, Wang2020FederatedLW} or local training techniques~\citep{Reddi2021AdaptiveFO, Sahu2018FederatedOI}.
+One aspect that remains understudied, however, is the impact of \textit{model initialization} in FL.
+While pre-training boosts performance in centralized AI/ML~\citep{Radford2019LanguageMA, Devlin2019BERTPO, Dosovitskiy2020AnII}, most FL works still rely on random weight initialization instead of well pre-trained models.

-\textbf{Background and motivation.} \citet{nguyen2023where,chen2023on} were the first to demonstrate that initializing FL with \textit{centrally pre-trained models} can improve FL performance.
-However, centralized pre-training has drawbacks for FL systems, such as performance biases that may emerge in downstream FL tasks when utilizing these models as an initialization.
-To see this, consider the histograms in Figure~\ref{fig:overview}, which show some of our experimental results across several downstream tasks (see Section~\ref{sec:experiment} for the details).
-Compared to random initialization (from scratch), although utilizing the centrally pre-trained model enhances average performance (measured by accuracy), it introduces substantial performance variance across clients.
-This phenomenon indicates that such models struggle to mimic data heterogeneity and other diverse characteristics present in downstream FL tasks.
-Such performance variances, in turn, result in fairness issues among FL clients~\citep{Li2020Fair, Cho2022MaximizingGM}.
-Similarly, without accounting for data heterogeneity in distributed settings, the achievable performance accuracy will be suboptimal.